datamesh-governance/datamesh-governance.com/policies/discoverability/tagging-tables-as-data-products-databricks-unity-data-catalog-tagging.md

 ;
 ```

-## Monitoring

-- Poll the [Unity Catalog API](https://api-docs.databricks.com/rest/latest/unity-catalog-api-specification-2-1.html), query for all tables and evaluate the `properties` field in `TableInfo` object responses.
+- Automated tests: Poll the [Unity Catalog API](https://api-docs.databricks.com/rest/latest/unity-catalog-api-specification-2-1.html), query for all tables and evaluate the `properties` field in `TableInfo` object responses.